Covered by NYDaily News. Las Vegas man accused of threatening a prominent attorney and making vile remarks.

 Most people are honest when they file for bankruptcy.
 They list all of the property and assets that they own.
 Here is a list of actions that can be considered fraudulent activities.

 Many people commit fraud before the bankruptcy proceedings begin.
-Here is a list of ways that people commit fraud before they file for bankruptcy.
+Here is a list of ways people commit fraud before they file for bankruptcy.

 Writing a bad check